dannywillems/ocaml-cordova-plugin-list/README.md

 This convention is not respected for 'non-official' plugin such as [Toast](https://github.com/EddyVerbruggen/Toast-PhoneGap-Plugin) which is officially in the cordova-plugin-x-toast.
 The binding repository is cordova-plugin-toast.
 Same for the [Touch ID](https://github.com/leecrossley/cordova-plugin-touchid) plugin whose the official plugin is cordova-universal-touchid.

-You can contribute by testing the plugins, especially on Windows Phone and ios devices.
+You can contribute by
+* testing the plugins, especially on Windows Phone and ios devices.
+* writing ocaml documentation.

-Every plugins has an example application.
+* writing an example application.
 Some are not done because we do not have time to do it (or we do not have any idea how to try it).
 Do not hesitate to develop them or test them.
 Those which don't have any example application were not tested but the code compiles.

 ## How does it work ?